Operation Janbaz: Investigations

-Police raided a house at Dhok Awan, Model Town Humak where the militants had stayed, and arrested the owner, Azam Qazi, as well as the property dealer who rented the house to the attackers.
-Several sets of Pakistani Army uniforms, maps of sensitive locations, fuses and detonators used in explosives, material used in making suicide jackets, and several identity cards were found at the safe house.
+Police raided a house at Dhok Awan, Model Town Humak where the militants had stayed, and arrested the owner, Azam Qazi, as well as the real estate agent who rented the house to the attackers.
+Several sets of Pakistani Army uniforms, maps of sensitive locations, fuses and detonators used in explosives, material used in making suicide jackets, and identity cards were found at the safe house.
 Two pairs of trousers, two jeans, and over 10 pairs of Shalwar Kameez and slippers were also found.
 Evidence showed that at least 10 people were present at the house before the attack.
 The rent agreement was also found, which said the house was rented for Rs.
 10,000 on 9 September.
 The attackers apparently stayed there for 20 to 25 days.

-Police also arrested another mastermind the attacks, Qari Ishtiaq, who is said to the commander of Punjabi Tehrik-i-Taliban.
-He was arrested from Bahawalpur on the information provided by the Hijratullah who has been jailed for 10 years due to his role in Lahore police academy attacks.
-7 other militants were arrested from different parts of Punjab on his information him.
+Police also arrested another alleged mastermind of the attacks, Qari Ishtiaq, who is said to be a commander of the Punjabi Tehrik-i-Taliban.
+He was arrested in Bahawalpur on information provided by Hijratullah, who had been sentenced to 10 years in prison for his role in the Lahore Police Academy attacks.
+Seven other militants were subsequently arrested from different parts of Punjab based on information obtained from him.